qinyi2000/iOSYiQin/README.md

 # CodePathiOS
-This is an iOS project for CodePath enrollment during PennApps2018
+This is an iOS project designed by CodePath
 ## iOSYiQin

 ### App Description